mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 the library._

+# Terms and definitions

+This document consistently uses the official metrology vocabulary defined in the [@ISO-GUIDE] and [@BIPM-VIM].

 # The Future Is Here

 Not that long ago, self-driving cars were a thing from SciFi movies.
 It was something so